freedomofpress/securedrop/docs/v3_services.rst

    ``app`` and ``mon`` host entries, and that the *Application* and *Monitor Servers* are accessible via ``ssh app`` and ``ssh mon`` respectively.

- - Securely wipe the files on the *Transfer Device*.
+ - Securely wipe the files on the *Transfer Device*, by right-clicking them in the file manager and selecting **Wipe**.

 Updating Source Interface references